Facility granted unilaterally to developing countries including the 'Everything but arms initiative' for Least Developed Countries.

 Materials falling within Chapters 1 to 24 of the Harmonized System are excluded from extended cumulation.

-Because the GSP schemes offered by Norway, Switzerland and Turkey are similar to EC GSP, a certain linkage between them is possible.
+Because the GSP schemes offered by Norway, Switzerland and Turkey are similar to EU GSP, a certain linkage between them is possible.
 Beneficiary countries have, since 2001, been permitted to cumulate origin with goods falling within Chapters 25 to 97 of the Harmonized System originating in Norway and Switzerland.
 This cumulation will continue and is extended to Turkey.
-Materials (other than agricultural products or products covered by a derogation) which originate in Norway, Switzerland or Turkey which undergo more than a minimal operation in a beneficiary country, are considered to originate in that beneficiary country, and may be exported to the EC, to Norway, to Switzerland or to Turkey.
+Materials (other than agricultural products or products covered by a derogation) which originate in Norway, Switzerland or Turkey which undergo more than a minimal operation in a beneficiary country, are considered to originate in that beneficiary country, and may benefit from preferences when imported to the EU, to Norway, to Switzerland or to Turkey.

-The list of minimal operations may be found in Article 78 CCIP (as amended by Regulation No. 1063/2010).
+The list of minimal operations may be found in Article 47 of Delegated Regulation (EU) 2015/2446.

 There is no "no drawback" rule.